open-edge-insights/eii-tools/TimeSeriesProfiler/README.md

 ## Installing TimeSeriesProfiler requirements

-1. To build the TimeSeriesProfiler run the below commands.
+1. To set environment variables run the below commands.

     ```sh
         cd tools/TimeSeriesProfiler
+        set -a
+        source ../../build/.env
+        set +a
+    ```
+2. To build the TimeSeriesProfiler run the below commands.

+    ```sh
         docker-compose build
     ```